 Importance of Adding Images

-Website users hate monotony, they have less attention span than before and are always ready to hit the back button as soon as they feel humdrum.
+Users consuming your content hate monotony.
+Since they have less attention span they might hit the back button as soon as they feel humdrum.

 To avoid such circumstances, images are used in abundance by websites and they are evenly distributed within important sections to keep their visitors glued to the page.